Transporting mortal remains from one state to another, or to another country – What you need to know

 How is the deceased prepared for transportation?

-The deceased is either embalmed, or sheltered in refrigerated storage, and then shipped on dry ice.
+The deceased is either embalmed or sheltered in refrigerated storage and shipped on dry ice.
 The body is placed in a casket or suitable (and approved) container for transportation.
 All the legal paperwork must accompany the body during transportation.

 What legal procedures need to be completed to transport a deceased body?

-How long does it take after death to arrange to transport the deceased overseas?
+How long does it take to arrange to transport the deceased overseas after death?

-This very much depends on the speedy completion of the Consulate approval and paperwork.
+This depends on the speedy completion of the Consulate approval and paperwork.
 If there are no complications with completing all the requirements, it will usually take about 5 business days.

-Can a barometric, or oversize deceased body, be transported?
+Can a barometric or oversized deceased body be transported?

 Can a family transport a dead body over state lines?

 This can depend on the state.
-Certain states will allow transportation without embalming, and there are 42 states that do not legally require you to employ a funeral director to conduct a funeral.
+Certain states will allow transportation without embalming, and 42 states do not legally require you to employ a funeral director to conduct a funeral.
 You may need to obtain a permit to transport.